DoudouLinux DoudouLinux

 The procedure is exactly the same as for USB keys because all these devices are detected as storage devices whatever the technology involved.
 Please note however that if you would like to start DoudouLinux from within a flash card inserted in a card reader itself being integrated in your computer, success is not certain.
 Trials performed with two netbooks from different brands were not conclusive [3].
 On the contrary trials on a more standard laptop computer did succeed.

-Before writing a CD or disk image, we recommend to check the downloaded file integrity.
-You may then detect download errors, storage errors (wrong data on your disk) or even compromising of our servers [4].
-The way to check file integrity consists in computing a [checksum] using the SHA1 algorithm:
+Before writing a CD, we recommend to check the downloaded file integrity.
+You may then detect download errors, storage errors (wrong data on your disk) or even compromising of our servers [3].
+The way to check file integrity consists in computing a checksum using the SHA1 algorithm, not MD5:

 $ sha1sum doudoulinux-2010-05-ar.img